ReDnAxE/project-quality-inspector/README.md

 * composer-config-rule: disallow-wildcard-versioning > add current installed version in error message to facilitate explicit versioning correction
 * Add notice / alert level concept for expectations in each rule config
 * Add link to CONTRIBUTING.md file which explain how to easily develop new rule
+* Add rule which expecting specific content in files
+* git-rule : To much no merged branches ?
 * Find more rules ;)